Kentucky AG will share Breonna Taylor grand jury recording after juror calls for release

 Neither of the two Louisville police officers who shot Taylor in her home during a nighttime raid this March were indicted, while a former officer was charged with recklessly endangering neighbors.
 The outcome fueled protests and calls for transparency in a case that has sowed public distrust and become a rallying cry in protests over police killings of Black Americans.

-The attorney general’s announcement came hours after an unidentified member of the grand jury asked a court to release details on their proceedings so that “the truth may prevail,” suggesting the Kentucky attorney general has used jurors “as a shield to deflect accountability and responsibility.”

-“There is a compelling public interest for these proceedings to be released of a magnitude the city and Commonwealth have never seen before that could not be confined, weaving its way across the country,” their filing states.
+“There is a compelling public interest for these proceedings to be released of a magnitude the city and Commonwealth have never seen before that could not be confined, weaving its way across the country,” reads the juror’s motion to release information.
+It suggests the attorney general has used jurors “as a shield to deflect accountability and responsibility.”

 The motion says the juror fears Cameron “would attempt to utilize the court’s contempt powers … if there was a public disclosure that contradicted certain things that he stated happened during the proceedings, characterized the singularity of the decision in a different light, or raised doubts about charges that were presented during the proceedings.”